elliesch/flipnslide/docs/intro.md

 tiled datasets that follow the Flip-n-Slide strategy from a single large scientific image.
-The package is flexible, providing tiled outputs as `numpy` arrays {cite}`harris_2020`, `PyTorch` tensors {cite}`paszke_2019`, or `Tensorflow` tensors {cite}`abadi_2015` depending on user preference,allowing it to be efficiently slotted into existing machine learning pipelines. `flipnslide` allows the user to select preferred tile size and save modes, and it can be implemented on existing data or used to download and tile any Earth Observation datasets from Planetary Computer {cite}`microsoftopensource_2022`.
+The package is flexible, providing tiled outputs as `numpy` arrays {cite}`harris_2020`, `PyTorch` tensors {cite}`paszke_2019`, or `Tensorflow` tensors {cite}`abadi_2015` depending on user preference, allowing it to be efficiently slotted into existing machine learning pipelines. `flipnslide` allows the user to select preferred tile size and save modes, and it can be implemented on existing data or used to download and tile any Earth science datasets from Planetary Computer {cite}`microsoftopensource_2022`.

-`flipnslide` was developed for use with the large satellite images that are used in Earth Observation, but we welcome test cases from any scientific discipline where spatiotemporal matrices are used as inputs to deep learning.
+`flipnslide` was developed for use with the large satellite images that are used in Earth observation, but we welcome test cases from any scientific discipline where spatiotemporal matrices are used as inputs to deep learning.
 Please let us know here you found it to be helpful in your machine learning pipeline, and we'll include a link to your project on the [Projects page]()!